apigear-io/apigear-docs/template-python/docs/quickstart.md

 It is recommended to install the dependencies in a virtual environment(venv).

-The 'api.py' contains all definitions of the enums and structs for your module, as well as the abstract base classes for your Interfaces.
-From now on you can simply import the api or the stub implementation modules and use it.
-For more details on generated features please check api(TBD), stubs (TBD).
+The `api.py` contains all definitions of the enums and structs for your module, as well as the abstract base classes for your interfaces.
+From now on you can simply import the `api` module or the scaffolded implementation modules and use them.
+For more details on the generated features see the [features overview](/template-python/docs/features.md).

 tip